Welcome to Sunderland Recovery College. We wish you a wonderful life.

 Organisation and structure: Structure is something that is easily lost when your not well.
 People can feel adrift and disconnected.
 Having the purpose and goal of attending a weekly group can be motivating and create an anchor upon which other weekly activities might build.

-The aim of the Recovery College Choir is to encourage having fun, build confidence and inspire hope in recovery.
+The aim of the Recovery College Singing Group is to encourage having fun, build confidence and inspire hope in recovery.

 You do not need to have any experience of singing, nor any particular talent.